Craig Simpson: Edmonton Oilers

-San Jose Sharks Offer Sheet
+San Jose Sharks offer sheet

 That summer, Simpson became a free agent and turned down the Oilers offer of the same salary he had previously made.
-On July 16, 1993, the San Jose Sharks presented Simpson was an offer sheet which he accepted, joining the club as a free agent.
+On July 16, 1993, the San Jose Sharks presented Simpson with an offer sheet which he accepted, joining the club as a free agent.
 However, the Oilers protested the deal that would see Simpson earn just $130,000 per season (the NHL minimum) while receiving a sizeable $1,790,000 "reporting bonus" for merely showing up at Sharks training camp.
 The unique structure of the deal would see the Oilers receive no compensation for losing Simpson.
 Upon further review, the league found that the Sharks offer was illegally structured and invalidated the contract.
 When rumours began to swirl that the Buffalo Sabres were also preparing an offer sheet for Simpson, the Oilers instead traded him there.

 Buffalo Sabres

 Simpson was traded to the Sabres in exchange for Jozef Cierny.
-In Buffalo, Simpson was slotted onto a line with Sabres stars Pat Lafontaine and Alexander Mogilny, and he found the back of the net in his first game with them, but it didn't take long for his back issues to flare up again.
+In Buffalo, Simpson was slotted onto a line with Sabres stars Pat LaFontaine and Alexander Mogilny, and he found the back of the net in his first game with them, but it didn't take long for his back issues to flare up again.
 Simpson suffered a serious back injury in a game against the Tampa Bay Lightning on December 1, 1993.
 He returned on March 8 but re-aggravated the injury and missed the rest of the season and the playoffs.
 He was limited to just 22 games that year and the following year suited up for just 24 more before it became clear that the issues with his back would make playing at the NHL level impossible.
 "The last three years in the National Hockey League for me were probably as painful a hell as I've lived."
 At just age 28, he retired as a player with Buffalo buying out the final year of his contract.
 He finished with 497 career NHL points.

 Arguably one of the most proficient snipers in NHL history, he holds the record for best career shooting percentage (minimum 800 shots) with 23.66%.
 He also holds the record for best career playoff shooting percentage (minimum 80 shots) with 33.65%, well ahead of second place Jake Guentzel.
-In his outstanding 1987–88 season, he posted a 32.26% shooting percentage to go along with his career high 56 goals; Charlie Simmer is the only other player in NHL history to top 50 goals and a 30% shooting percentage in a single season.
+In his outstanding 1987–88 season, he posted a 32.26% shooting percentage to go along with his career-high 56 goals; Charlie Simmer is the only other player in NHL history to top 50 goals and a 30% shooting percentage in a single season.